SOLIS MARINE GROUP LLP

 7. PAYMENT OF BILLS BY THIRD PARTIES

-- 7.2 Solis reserves the right, should the third party fail to pay Solis’ bills in accordance with the terms and conditions herein, to seek payment from the Client.
+7.2 The Client remains liable to pay Solis.
+Should the third party fail to pay Solis’ bills on demand, Solis shall have the right to seek payment from the Client.

 8. PAYMENT OF BILLS AND INTERST ON LATE PAYMENT